adasq/gerrit-native-notifications/README.md

 ## Configuration

-The `config` dir is a place where you can configure the application
+The `config` directory is a place where you can configure the application.

 - Fill the `config.js` file with your configuration.
-You can copy template file update it.
+You can copy template file and update it.

 ```
 $ cp config/config.js.dist config/config.js